KH2FM-Mods-Num/GoA-ROM-Edition/readme.md

 - Changes by DA
+	- New model for FAKE
+		- FAKE now looks like Kingdom Key D visually.
+		- This change was done to increase stability so that changing FAKE while in a drive form no longer crashes the game.
+		  (Crashing may still occour, though rarely.)
 	- Edited msg patches.
 		- This was done so that the menus are no longer are permanantly stuck to displaying Xbox controller prompts.
 	- Added All-in-One Icons